eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 The Kafka client configuration is composed of a number of properties that have an ambiguous mapping to environment variable names.
 For example, the property keys `a.b`, `a-b` and `a_b` would all map to the environment variable `A_B`.
-To resolve this ambiguity, the configuration framework relies on the correct property being defined in a configuration source with a lower presedence than the environment variable configuration source.
+To resolve this ambiguity, the configuration framework relies on the correct property being defined in a configuration source with a lower precedence than the environment variable configuration source.
 It's therefore necessary to provide any such configuration property in the `application.yml` file or as a Java system property to help the configuration system disambiguate the property key, even if only providing a placeholder value.
 Once that has been done, it's possible to override the value with an environment variable.
 {{% /notice %}}

 {{% notice tip %}}
+Some of the Kafka configuration options beneath `hono.kafka.commonClientConfig` need to be quoted as the keys themselves can contain hierarchical delimiters such as a period (`.`).
+An example of that is `bootstrap.servers` which is a single key within the `hono.kafka.commonClientConfig` configuration map.
-Any of the Kafka configuration options that use a period (`.`) in the key must use a double underscore in the environment variable name.
-For example, the environment variable name to represent `hono.kafka.commonClientConfig."bootstrap.servers"` is `HONO_KAFKA_COMMONCLIENTCONFIG__BOOTSTRAP_SERVERS__`.
+To represent such a key with an environment variable, you must use double underscores for representing the quoted key.
+For example, the environment variable to represent `hono.kafka.commonClientConfig."bootstrap.servers"` is `HONO_KAFKA_COMMONCLIENTCONFIG__BOOTSTRAP_SERVERS__`.
 {{% /notice %}}

 ## Using TLS